kuruwa2/ctf-writeups/HSCTF 6/VirtualJava/Readme.md

 It parses through the input characters and obtain an output.
 If the output in each step falls to owo[1], it would be wrong.

-It's too tedious to reverse it artificially, so I reversed it using the given code.
+It's too tedious to reverse it artificially, so I reversed it using the given [code](VirtualJavaSolve.java) with some modification.

 Each step I at a printable character to the string and check the outcome.
 If the output was good, add it to the answer and move on to next word.

 ```